 - Strictly Confidential to Clients.

-Our overall goal when carrying out damp and timber surveys throughout North Wales and the surrounding areas is to provide a clean bill of health.
+Our overall goal when carrying out damp and timber surveys throughout North, Mid & South Wales and the surrounding areas is to provide a clean bill of health.
 We do not have any internal or external influences to achieve sales targets or even sell products; neither do we look for work.

 We have adopted an attitude that chemical damp proofing is not usually required as there is a physical damp proof course present within most properties post 1875.
 In most cases, the properties we survey do not even suffer from rising damp and are purely suffering from the damp proof course being bridged or affected by another source of moisture.